exonum/exonum-doc/src/architecture/storage.md

 This page provides an overview of how Exonum works with the persistent data.

-Exonum uses MerkleDB as a storage framework.
+Exonum uses [MerkleDB][merkledb] as a storage framework.
 MerkleDB is an object database.
 It represents a high-level wrapper over the key-value store.
 Currently [RocksDB][rocks-db] is used for low-level key-value storage engine in Exonum.